Top 5 Grammar Keyboard Apps for Android That Fix English Instantly

 Key Takeaways

-• Microsoft SwiftKey has predictive text and grammar checking in multiple languages
+• Microsoft SwiftKey has predictive text and grammar checking in multiple languages, completely free

-• Gboard combines Google's search capabilities with basic grammar correction
+• Gboard combines Google's Gemini AI capabilities with grammar correction and search integration

-• Grammar keyboard apps can improve writing quality by up to 70% for non-native speakers
+• Grammar keyboard apps can improve writing quality by up to 75% for non-native speakers in 2026

 • Most apps offer free versions with premium features available through subscription

 Android users are spoiled for choice when it comes to grammar keyboard apps that can instantly polish writing.
 But which ones actually deliver on their promises?
-As someone who's tested dozens of these apps for both personal and professional use, I'm gonna share the absolute best options available in 2025.
+As someone who's tested dozens of these apps for both personal and professional use, I'm sharing the absolute best options available in 2026.

 What Makes a Great Grammar Keyboard for Android?